This week's Agent Spotlight features Jessica Regel of Foundry Literary + Media.

 What She Isn't Looking For:

-“She is not looking to represent picture books, practical non-fiction, inspirational or spirituality books, genre fiction (such as sci-fi, fantasy, cozy mysteries, crime, or romance), political thrillers, misery memoirs, screenplays, or animal books.”
-(Link)
+“She is not looking to represent picture books, practical non-fiction, inspirational or spirituality books, genre fiction (such as sci-fi, fantasy, cozy mysteries, crime, or romance), political thrillers, misery memoirs, screenplays, or animal books.” (dead link – info may or may not be current)

 “I’m not typically drawn to books that play with the formats.
 I’ve never liked epistolary novels (and don’t even get me started on Pamelaby Samuel Richardson).
 I’m also not a fan of books that are told through verse or text message.”
 (Link)